 Live, online classes led by Vanderbilt University’s Peabody College faculty engage students in group discussions, question-and-answer sessions and guided learning.
 Each class session explores topics covered in students’ online course work, such as professional orientation, counseling theories, conflict resolution and vocational guidance.
 See course descriptions here.

 Two On-Campus Immersions

 Students are required to attend two on-campus immersions in Nashville, Tennessee, that bring together online M.Ed. students and their professors.
 Through collaborative projects, students demonstrate mastery of subject matter while developing their personal models of counseling.

-Students gain hands-on experience in the field by completing practicum and internship requirements.
+Students gain hands-on experience in the field by completing three terms of internships.
 Students have the opportunity to face contemporary challenges within human development counseling while developing their personal approaches to counseling.